DETAILED MENU

 - The Story of the Hummingbird

-We are responsible for what we do and also for what we neglect
+We are responsible for what we do, and also for what we omit to

 - Stones, pebbles